-Eastern Air Lines traced to 1926 and grew into one of America’s “Big Four” carriers, famous for its no-reservation Air Shuttle linking New York, Boston, and Washington.
+Eastern Air Lines traced to 1926, when it grew out of Pitcairn Aviation, and became one of America’s “Big Four” carriers, famous for its no-reservation Air Shuttle linking New York, Boston, and Washington.
 Airline deregulation in 1978 exposed its high costs, and in 1986 the corporate raider Frank Lorenzo took control.
 His confrontations with unions culminated in a savage 1989 machinists’ strike that crippled operations.
 Eastern entered bankruptcy and burned through cash trying to survive.
 On 19 January 1991 it shut down and was liquidated, ending 65 years of flight.

 Worth remembering